Tuesday, December 31, 2013

 Not many people here!

 Very high tech hospital.
-QR codes on patient wrist band and very cool patient-in-surgery track in system.
+QR codes on patient wrist band and very cool patient-in-surgery tracking system.
 My husband can look at a large screen in waiting room and know by the color where I am.

 New Best Friend